XR89/XR89/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/xander-reardon/
 - ⚡ Fun fact: I played enough hours on WoW to technically be considered a master (10,000+ hours) ...
 I was not a master. 😅

-Among other things my hobbies and passions include, gaming far too much, spending copious amounts on hardware and throwing myself down a mountain with a piece of wood strapped to my feet.
+Among other things my hobbies and passions include, gaming too much, spending copious amounts on hardware and throwing myself down a mountain with a piece of wood strapped to my feet.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=xr89&label=Profile%20views&color=0e75b6&style=flat" alt="xr89" /> </p>